Automatic renewal clauses promise to set your commercial contracts on autopilot, ensuring a recurring revenue stream.

 #4 Customer dissatisfaction and negative reputation

-Autorenewals can sometimes be controversial and not sit well with customers, especially when they do not intend to renew.
-When customers feel trapped in a contract they no longer wish to be a part of, they're bound to feel negative about it and possibly dissuade others from doing business with the company.
+Autorenewals can sometimes be controversial and not sit well with customers, especially when they're no longer satisfied by the status quo.
+When customers feel trapped in an engagement they no longer wish to be a part of, they're bound to feel negative about it and possibly dissuade others from doing business with the company.

 #5 Compliance and legal issues